rcl-ssl/docs/index.md

 ## RCL SSL HTTP AutoRenew

-The [RCL SSL HTTP AutoRenew](./httpautorenew/httpautorenew.md) runs as a [Windows Service](../certbot/windows-service) in a Windows hosting machine and a [Linux Daemon](../certbot/linux-daemon) in a Linux hosting machine.
+The [RCL SSL HTTP AutoRenew](./httpautorenew/httpautorenew.md) runs as a [Windows Service](./dnsautorenew/windows-service.md) in a Windows hosting machine and a [Linux Daemon](./dnsautorenew/linux-daemon.md) in a Linux hosting machine.
 The primary purpose of service is to automatically renew SSL/TLS certificates created in the [RCL SSL Portal](./portal/portal.md) using the [Stand Alone](./portal/stand-alone.md) (including [SAN](./portal/stand-alone-san.md)) option and save them to a folder in the hosting machine.
 The web server must be configured to use the certificates files from the folder.
 In this way, the installation and renewal of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, Express, etc) is fully automated.

 ## RCL SSL DNS AutoRenew

 The [RCL SSL DNS AutoRenew](./dnsautorenew/dnsautorenew.md) runs as a [Windows Service](./dnsautorenew/windows-service.md) in a Windows hosting machine and a [Linux Daemon](./dnsautorenew/linux-daemon.md) in a Linux hosting machine.
-The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the [RCL SSL Portal](./portal/portal.md) using the [Azure DNS](./portal/azure-dns.md) (including [SAN](./portal/azure-dns-san.md)) option and save them to a folder in the hosting machine.
+The primary purpose of RCL SSL AutoRenew is to automatically renew SSL/TLS certificates created in the [RCL SSL Portal](./portal/portal.md) using the [Azure DNS](./portal/azure-dns.md) (including [SAN](./portal/azure-dns-san.md)) option and save them to a folder in the hosting machine.
 The web server must be configured to use the certificates files from the folder.
 In this way, the installation and renewal of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, Express, etc) is fully automated.